DeeNewcum/dotfiles/README.md

 Setup.pl [knows about each file type](https://github.com/DeeNewcum/dotfiles/blob/b3510c3a0bfedf2f33085a7eeacfa6586730b1f1/setup.pl#L124-131), and will suggest the appropriate 'source' line, whenever it notices an existing local file that conflicts.

 You need to manually insert the 'source' line, because order usually matters.
-Often, you want your local settings to come after the 'source' line.
+Often, you want your local settings to come after the 'source' line, to override them, but it depends on file type.

 ## Machine-specific overrides — via text substitution ##